COOL-cohort/COOL/README.md

 ### Required sources

-1. **dataset file**: a CSV file with "," delimiter (normally dumped from a database table), and the table header removed.
+1. **dataset file**: a CSV file with "," delimiter (normally dumped from a database table) and the table header removed.
 2. **dataset schema file**: a `table.yaml` file specifying the dataset's columns and their measure fields.
 3. **query file**: a YAML file specifying the parameters for the running query server.